oneeve8/kobble-data/content/videonarrativehowto.md

 But if you want to embed them into your Markdown presentation file, you can do that too!

-I will show you how, and if you forget, simply refer to the instructions in our Markdown notes file.
+I will show you how, and if you forget, simply refer back to the instructions in our Markdown notes file.

 For an image, simply